 The Organization records the value of donated goods, facilities, and services when there is an objective basis to measure the fair value.
-The value of these contributions, as determined by the Organization, was \$252,250 for the year ended November 30, 2012.
-This amount has been included in individual donations on the Statement of Activities.
+The value of these contributions, as determined by the Organization, amounted to \$850 and \$292,570 for the years ended November 30, 2013 and 2012, respectively.
+These amounts have been included in individual donations on the statements of activities.
 Not all contributions of services have been reflected in the financial statements since they do not meet the criteria for recognition under generally accepted accounting principles.